 - Open the Quick View menu by turning the thermostat ring.

-Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
-It can be recharged using a USB charger that comes with the Nest.
+Nest thermostats are powered indirectly through HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, Nest's manufacturer, a Nest Thermostat battery should last several months.
+Recharge it with the USB cord that comes included.

 4. How to Turn Off a Nest Thermostat

-If you plan on being away for a couple weeks, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.
+If you plan on being away for a couple weeks, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.

 - Or, from the main menu, go to Mode and select Off.